 What the Science Says about Cycle Syncing Diet

-“Cycle syncing” as a branded idea isn’t a medical term yet, but the pieces are backed by research.
+“Cycle syncing diet” as a branded idea isn’t a medical term yet, but the pieces are backed by research.

 - Iron helps replenish losses during menstruation.